blockworks-foundation/lite-rpc/docs/rpcv2.md

 #### Domain Cluster
 Manage all data related to the solana validator cluster.

+##### Data
+ * Cluster: define at the beginning of the epoch all cluster's validator data (ip and port)
+ * Leader schedule: define for all epoch slot the validator that will be leader.
+ * Epoch data: data related to the epoch.
+ * Vote account: Account data (staking) at the beginning of the epoch for all account that can vote for the blocks.

 ##### Process
+##### Cluster storage
+Store all cluster data per epoch like for block processing module.

+##### Cluster processing
+Process epoch data to extract cluster data (ex: Total staking from the vote accounts).

+See the CLuster RPC call to have more details.

 ###### getclusternodes
     - Returns information about all the nodes participating in the cluster
     - Parameters: None